openshift/microshift/CONTRIBUTING.md

 This guide will primarily focus on running MicroShift within a VM using Vagrant.

 ## (optional) Developing with Vagrant

 To get started with development, it is recommended to use Vagrant for VM provisioning, however it is not necessary.

 You can find a guide on how to install it for your system [here](https://www.vagrantup.com/downloads).

 Once Vagrant is installed, you will need to create a Vagrant box for the operating system of your choice.
 For this example we will be looking at a [fedora 34 cloud image](https://app.vagrantup.com/fedora/boxes/34-cloud-base), however you can substitute any vagrant image of your choice.

-First, navigate to the MicroShift directory on your host system, or another designated directory where we will be storing the Vagrantfile.
+First, navigate to the MicroShift directory on your host system, or another designated directory where we will be storing the `Vagrantfile`.

 Next, download the vagrant image.
 For this example we will use a fedora 34 cloud image: